Agidigbo

 The agidigbo or ‘’’molo’’’ is a large traditional plucked lamellophone thumb piano used by the Yoruba people of Nigeria to play apala music.

-It is a box, big enough to sit on the musician’s lap, with 4 to 5 strips of metal set up side by side on top like keys on a piano keyboard.
+It is a box, big enough to sit on a musician’s lap, with 4 to 5 strips of metal set up side by side on top like keys on a piano keyboard.
 The tongues are designed to vibrate.
-The musicians uses his fingers to pluck them, the left hand plucking the one or two rhythmic tongues, the right hand plucking the three melodic tongues.
+The musician uses their fingers to pluck them, the left hand plucking one or two rhythmic tongues, the right hand plucking the three melodic tongues.
 "The best players use as many fingers as possible."
-Players also tap the side of the instrument with a thick ring, or the top with their thumbs or knuckles.
+Players also tap the side of the instrument with a thick ring or the top with their thumbs or knuckles.

-The instruments produces sonorous tones.
-Because of the Yoruba language’s nature as a tonal language, the agidigbo can act as a musical “speech surrogate”, conveying language through its tones.
+The instrument produces sonorous tones.
+Because of the Yoruba language's nature as a tonal language, the agidigbo can act as a musical “speech surrogate”, conveying language through its tones.

 Characteristics

-The instruments consists of five metal tongues mounted onto the top of a box, approximately 2 ft x 2.5 ft and 9 inches high (estimated from photos).
-The tongues are bent toward to allow them to resonate.
+The instrument consists of five metal tongues mounted onto the top of a box, approximately 2 ft x 2.5 ft and 9 inches high (estimated from photos).
+The tongues are bent to allow them to resonate.
 They are divided into a set of two and a set of three.
-The two are for rhythm, the three have a high, middle and low note for melody.
-Each set is played with a different hand, and so the fingers may be used.
-A thick ring in a hand can also be used to drum on the instrument’s wooden sides, and the thumb to drum the top.
+The two are for rhythm; the three have a high, middle and low note for melody.
+Each set is played with a different hand so that the fingers may be used.
+A thick ring in a hand can also be used to drum on the instrument's wooden sides, and the thumb to drum the top.

-The agidigbo is either played sitting, the instruments on the musicians lap, or suspended at waist level from a rope worn round the neck of the player.
+The agidigbo is either played sitting, the instrument on the musicians lap, or suspended at waist level from a rope worn round the neck of the player.

 Tuning

-The three melodic tongues are set with a second or third between adjacent tongues, with no more than a fifth between lowest and highest notes.
+The three melodic tongues are set with a second or third between adjacent tongues, with no more than a fifth between the lowest and highest notes.
 Tuning is relative to the other tongues.

 The rhythmic tongues have a high and a low tone, compared to one another, but are not specifically tuned.

 Tongues are placed form left to right: